Eemkayy/bomblab16/README.md

 # bomblab16
-This are the files I was provided for my Bomb Lab for the Computer Architecture course at Rutgers University-New Brunswick (01:198:211)
+These are the files I was provided for my Bomb Lab for the Computer Architecture course at Rutgers University-New Brunswick (01:198:211).
+This was the third assignment in the course.

 The way I tackled the bomb was: